jlkump/rpg-helper/README.md

 ### Roadmap
 See the [Roadmap](./github/Roadmap.md) file to see a detailed outline of each planned feature.

-See the [TODO](./TODO.md) file to see what is actively being worked on.

 ## License
 [GNU General Public License v3](./LICENSE)

 ## Authors
-Landon Kump - Programming, Design, and Art
+Landon Kump - Programming, Architextural Design, and Art